Calling from a Country Phone: Details

 Forster had recently returned to Australia from Germany.
 "I came back with an agenda, because I had an album written.
 I wanted to come back and find some musicians in Brisbane, and I wanted to record it probably at Sunshine.
 There wasn't a better studio in town."

 Forster was unsure where to find local musicians.
 He said, "So I went to the one place in Brisbane where, if you’re a little bit disoriented, you’re looking for information, you’re looking for people – there’s only one place you can go.
 So I walked into Rockinghorse Records, and I said to Warwick Vere – who’s run the shop since 1975 – 'I need a band.
 I need some young musicians around town.'
 He told me to go to the Queens Arms on a Sunday night, down there on James Street.
 I walked in and there was a band on stage called COW. " COW (Country or Western) were a Bob Moore band that featured Dave McCormack from Custard and future member of the Go-Betweens and Custard, Glenn Thompson.
 As Forster's backing band, they toured under the name the Silver Backwash.

+COW had never recorded an album before, and Thompson said the practice before entering the studio was, "relentless - he had a real holistic idea of what he wanted.

 Reception

 Lisa Kearns, writing in the Melbourne Age of Forster’s ‘idiosyncratic brilliance’, praised the album as a ‘softly glowing, moody, and many-faceted concoction that gathers memories from the years Forster spent travelling the globe, from Los Angeles to Berlin.’

+Andrew Stafford, in Pig City, said it was "perhaps Robert Forster's most full realised work.
+Where Danger in the Past was brooding, even solemn, [this] was bright and optimistic.
+The addition of boogie-woogie piano, violin and pedal steel also lent the music a certain grandeur."